Super Adventure Island

 Super Adventure Island (高橋名人の大冒険島, Takahashi Meijin no Daibōken Jima) is a 1992 platform game developed by Produce! and published by Hudson Soft for the Super Nintendo Entertainment System.
 It was the first Adventure Island game released for the SNES and came out between the releases of the NES games Adventure Island II and Adventure Island 3.
 It was later followed by Super Adventure Island II.
 The game's soundtrack was composed by Yuzo Koshiro.

-An unrelated game also titled with the same name was released for mobile phones in 2004.
-It is a remake of Wonder Boy: Monster Land, which was previously ported to the PC Engine by Hudson as Bikkuriman World.
+An unrelated game with the same name was released for mobile phones in 2004.
+This version of Super Adventure Island is a remake of Wonder Boy: Monster Land, which was previously ported to the PC Engine by Hudson as Bikkuriman World.

 Plot

 Over the course of his adventures, Master Higgins managed to maintain the peace and tranquility of his home, the mystical Adventure Island, and even earned the love and support of the local "Miss Jungle", the lovely Tina (called "Jeannie Jungle" in English materials).
 At nighttime, the young hero was quietly enjoying a well-deserved rest with his grateful girlfriend Tina loyally leaning on his side atop a treetop (said to be stargazing in the English manual).
 When the warmth of Tina's soft touch suddenly becomes a chilling coldness, he turns around and is shocked to find that the evil sorcerer, Dark Cloak, used a spell to turn Tina into a stone statue for eternity.
 Dark Cloak retreats to the legendary Ice Mountain across the sea, and Higgins resolves to defeat the wicked sorcerer in order to restore her to life.

 The player controls Higgins as he travels his way through five stages with four areas each.
 The first three areas in each stage has Higgins fighting his way through an obstacle course, fighting many traps and enemies, in order to reach the goal ball.
 The final area in each stage consists of a boss battle.